Pogona minor: Description

+Geographic distribution

+The western bearded dragon is widespread in Southwest Australia and central deserts; the range includes semiarid regions such as woodland or heathland, and arid desert or coastal dunes.
+This subspecies also occurs on Dirk Hartog Island.

 Pogona minor minima is found on West, North, and East Wallabi Islands, Houtman Abrolhos.

+Behavior

-These dragons display a behavior common to other Pogona species, they will wave one of their fore legs to trigger a response from a potential rival or mate.
-Another typical behavior is head-bobbing amongst males, perhaps related to dominance within their social order.
-They are often seen basking on fence posts.
+Pogona minor displays a behavior common to other Pogona species.
+It will wave one of its fore legs to trigger a response from a potential rival or mate.
+Another typical behavior is head-bobbing amongst males, perhaps related to dominance within the social order.
+It is often seen basking on fence posts.

+Reproduction

-They usually lay egg clutches of 5–9, though clutches of up to 15 have been recorded.
+Pogona minor is oviparous.
+The adult female usually lays a clutch of 5–9 eggs, though clutches of up to 15 have been recorded.

+Diet

-Due to their small size, it is likely that they are insectivorous rather than herbivorous like most other bearded dragon species.
+Due to its small size, it is likely that Pogona minor is insectivorous unlike most other bearded dragon species which are herbivorous.

+Subspecies

+The following three subspecies of Pogona minor are recognized as being valid.